maimous/Party-Planner/README.md

 &nbsp;
 ## 06 Add a tab control
 * Add a tab control, set a tab for the dinner party and another for a birthday party version.
 * Copy the dinner party controls to the first tab and adjust the existing code.

+&nbsp;
+## 07 Add the *BirthdayParty* class
+* Create the *BirthdayParty* class.
+* Add the public properties.
+These properties are set in the constructor and updated by the form, and they're used when calculating the cost.
+* Add the constructor.
+It sets the three properties based on the values passed into it by the form.